 - Food Porn: The Tag involves Troy imposing stop-motion on reality again for the sake of delicious-looking fake food.

-- Freeze-Frame Bonus: After "The End" fades on the Christmas special the gang is watching together at the end, you see the live cast reflected in the TV screen.
+- After "The End" fades on the Christmas special the gang is watching together at the end, you can see the (live-action) study group reflected in the darkened TV screen.

-- Funny Background Event: As the Dean and Duncan drink together, the gang breaks into the holiday-zone and steals the tree.
+- As the Dean and Duncan drink together, the gang breaks into the holiday-zone and steals the tree.
 Then Shirley comes back and takes the menorah.

 - A snowman peering at the group behind the tree is highly likely to be Chang in real life.